Fisher Island Day School Sued; Complaint Alleges Invented Rules, Retaliation, and Improper Disciplinary Practices

 THE “ACADEMIC WATCH” DESIGNATION

-The complaint states that on November 7, 2025, the School placed A.M. on a newly invented designation called “Academic Watch,” a term that appears nowhere in the Enrollment Contract, Parent-Student Handbook, Code of Student Conduct, or any other governing policy.
+The complaint alleges that on November 7, 2025, the School placed A.M. on a newly invented designation called “Academic Watch,” a term that appears nowhere in the Enrollment Contract, Parent-Student Handbook, Code of Student Conduct, or any other governing policy.
 It further alleges that the School had no written criteria, standards, or process for this designation, yet represented that it was imposed “in accordance with [the School’s] policies.”

 ALLEGED FINANCIAL AND GOVERNANCE CONCERNS